xlandscape/xOffFieldSoilRisk/docs/index.md

 <img src="img/xOffFieldSoilRisk model.png" alt="xOffFieldSoilRisk" width="700"/>

- FIGURE 2 xOffFieldSoil model scheme.
-The model is composed of components (boxes in the central panel, e.g., xDrift; Bub et al., 2020).
+ xOffFieldSoil model scheme.
+The model is composed of components (boxes in the central panel, e.g., [xDrift](https://www.sciencedirect.com/science/article/pii/S235271102030323X)).
 Components provide major model functionality (e.g., spray‐drift or runoff exposure calculation) and are built by wrapping existing models (e.g., PRZM) or by developing new ones (e.g., “RunoffFilter1”).
-The implementation of xOffFieldSoil is based on a generic modular landscape modeling framework (Schad, 2013).
+The implementation of xOffFieldSoil is based on the generic modular [xLandscape](xLandscape/xLandscape-intro.md#xlandscape) modeling framework.
 The light gray boxes represent xOffFieldSoil components that were not used in the case study, although they do exist or are under development (full scheme in Supporting Information: Figure S1, https://github.com/xlandscape/xOffFieldSoilRisk).
 Preparation and analysis panels contain tools, for example, for data preparation and risk analysis of model outcome (Supporting Information: Table S1) and operate closely with the framework, yet are not part of the core xOffFieldSoil model.
 PRZM, Pesticide Root Zone Model.

  xxx each exposure route and process is represented by a specific component (which can be replaced to manage model complexity).